tristanMatthias/spiral/articles/our-new-species-pt-1/index.md

 He sighed, rolling out of bed, and switched on his phone.
 The morning ritual’s feed sprung to life with a firehose of ads, notifications, software updates, and Twitter notifications – all masquerading with self-importance.

 Harrison scrolled through, filtering for anything important, or messages from loved ones.
 Amid the stupid tweet recommendations and ancient newsletters he really ought to unsubscribe from, a Calendar notification caught his eye.”
 Meeting reminder: Lunch with Jacob @ 12pm”.
-That would be interesting.
+He was looking forward to this.

 ---